 I sent in my inspector after we went under contract.
 The inspection report came back without major issues.
 We closed on the purchase.

-The NAR class action settlement created opportunities for prepared buyers to purchase a home without a buyer’s agent.
+The real estate industry class action settlement created opportunities for prepared buyers to purchase a home without a buyer’s agent.
 The seller, the seller’s agent, and the buyer all benefit when there’s one less mouth to feed.

 Learn the Nuts and Bolts